kunyora/kunyora-website/docs/mutation_component_api_overview.md

 title: Mutation Api Overview
 ---

-The `Mutation` component is a simple reactJs `render props` element, which you can use in making typical `post, put, delete` requests.
-This section of the documentation is divided into 2 sections, the `Props` used by the component and the `Parameters passed to this.props.chuldren` of the component.
+The `Mutation` component is a simple reactJs `render prop` element, which you can use in making typical `post, put, delete, patch` requests.
+This section of the documentation is divided into 2 sections, the `Props` used by the component and the `Parameters passed to this.props.children` of the component.

 # Props